 Place the batten pieces according to your measurements, and nail them into place.

 Part 3: Time to caulk the holes & finish up!

 With all boards and battens installed, it’s time to fill the brad nail holes.
 Grab some quick-drying, no-sanding-required spackling.

-Use tiny bits on your finger to fill the brad nail holes.
+Place caulk on your finger to fill the brad nail holes.